Duluth DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-Contact us today to discuss your DUI case with our dedicated Duluth DUI lawyers at 404.816.8777.
-Our Duluth DUI defense lawyers are experienced in fighting DUI charges as well as handling license suspension actions.
+Please contact us today to discuss your DUI case with our dedicated Duluth DUI lawyers at 404.816.8777.
+Our Duluth DUI defense lawyers are experienced in fighting DUI charges and handling license suspension actions.
 We can review your case and prepare a strategy for your Duluth DUI criminal case and your license suspension action.

-So I made a proper request for a license suspension hearing in my Duluth DUI case, what happens next?
+So, I properly requested a license suspension hearing in my DUI case; what happens next?

 The license suspension action is a civil action separate from your Duluth DUI criminal case and only deals with your license or privilege to drive in this state.
-As a matter of fact, the administrative license suspension action is litigated by a completely separate court from your Duluth DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from that agency.
-Typically a hearing date is set roughly 60 days from the date of your Duluth DUI arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+A separate court from your Duluth DUI criminal case litigates the administrative license suspension action.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
+Typically, a hearing date is set roughly 60 days from your Duluth DUI arrest date.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-At a hearing, the OSAH judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met based on the evidence presented at the hearing.
+At a license suspension hearing, the OSAH judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
-The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may if your license is suspended.
+The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether the Duluth DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or